mlshapiro/jupyterlab-flake8/README.md

 # Jupyterlab-flake8

-Jupyterlab extension for flake8
+Jupyterlab extension to lint python notebook.
+Uses [`flake8`](http://flake8.pycqa.org/en/latest/) python library for linting.

-> This is currently working, but its still pretty basic.
-See [TODO](#todo) for a few items to implement.
-> This extension will not work if you can't load a terminal in jupyterlab (i.e. on some windows machines)
+> Note: This extension will only work if you can load the terminal in jupyterlab.
+This terminal currently does [not work on Windows 7](https://github.com/jupyterlab/jupyterlab/issues/3647)

 <img src="example.png" />